 The Secretary of The Notaries Society

 23 Sandhill Road

-My practice as a Notary Public is entirely separate from consultancy work as a lawyer with Latimer Hinks Solicitors of Darlington.
+Please note that my practice as a Notary Public is entirely separate from my practice as a Solicitor with Latimer Hinks Solicitors of Darlington, County Durham, England.

 I hope that these notes are of help to you in understanding what is expected of each of us.
 Should you have any questions or queries, please do not hesitate to get in touch with me.